-January 26th.-We made an early start, though much disinclined to obey Giacomo's relentless summons at six A.M., after less than four and a quarter hours' sleep.
-First I had a run down to the sea through a labyrinth of nullahs, dry wadys, and barren salt hills, which baffle description, almost as much as they did my efforts to thread them.
-But it was important to ascertain our barometric levels, and unless by actual experiment, we should have had little idea that the base of Sebbeh was no less than 554 feet above the sea-level.
+We made an early start next day.
+I had a run down to the sea through a labyrinth of nullahs, dry wadys, and barren salt hills, which baffle description, almost as much as they did my efforts to thread them.
+But it was important to ascertain our barometric levels, and unless by actual experiment, we should have had little idea that the base of Sebbeh was no less than 554 feet above the sealevel.